Collaboration of Vaughan & Dufour

 Santa Rosa, CA

 This painting of the rocky shorelines of Maine is based on soothing light and air.
 Collecting, then deconstructing an old 1930’s baby blue crib for its worn wood, a unique frame element came to fruition.
-The beauty of this combination was not only right in terms of a feeling of time gone by, but when lit properly, the shadows of line on this piece add an aesthetic related to MIssion-style architecture.
+The beauty of this combination was not only right in terms of a feeling of time gone by, but when lit properly, the shadows of line on this piece add an aesthetic related to Mission-style architecture.

 33 x 101”